Windows Defender vs. CrowdStrike Falcon: Enterprise Endpoint Protection Compared

 MDE provides the Microsoft 365 Defender portal with Advanced Hunting (KQL-based), the device timeline, and integration with Microsoft Sentinel.
 The investigation experience has improved significantly and is now genuinely usable for SOC analysts.

-CrowdStrike provides the Threat Graph — a process-tree based investigation interface that remains superior for incident response analysts.
-The ability to pivot through every process, network connection, and file operation on a device and see the full causal chain is more intuitive in Falcon than in MDE.
+CrowdStrike provides the Threat Graph, a process-tree based investigation interface that many incident response analysts prefer.
+The ability to pivot through every process, network connection, and file operation on a device and see the full causal chain is often more intuitive in Falcon than in MDE.

-For organisations with mature SOC teams doing threat hunting, CrowdStrike's investigation tools are still the leader.
+For organisations with mature SOC teams doing threat hunting, CrowdStrike's investigation tools may still fit the workflow better.
+For Microsoft-centred teams, MDE's KQL hunting and Sentinel integration may be the more practical path.

 Cross-Platform Coverage